 Defense to Felony OWI, DUI, and OWPD

 Prosecutors relentlessly prosecute felony OWI cases, and judges routinely order long jail sentences, sometimes prison sentences.
 What is not widely known is that there are defenses to these charges in many cases.
 Although hundreds of lawyers routinely handle these highly complex cases, a precious few have the experience, knowledge, and skill to find and make the most of a potential defense.
 Potential defenses in these cases can be based on laws, the Constitution principles, and scientific and medical evidence.
 A winning defense does not have to result in a dismissal of all charges; it can be a win for the client to get charges reduced.
 The defense attorney will closely examine every bit of evidence to develop even minor potential defenses.
 Although a defense may not be likely to result in an outright dismissal, it may increase the defendant’s bargaining position to achieve an extraordinary plea bargain or sentence agreement.
 Suppose a lawyer either doesn’t take the time to go through the evidence meticulously and thoroughly or does not know how to do so.
 In that case, the defendant may end up unnecessarily convicted and incarcerated.
 Someone charged with a felony should never trust their fate to the lowest bidding lawyer.
 Remember that you generally get what you pay for when hiring a lawyer.

 A Unique Team Approach to Defending Felony Intoxicated Driving Offenses

-If you or a loved one is charged with an alcohol or drug related driving felony or misdemeanor offense in Michigan, please do not hesitate to call LEWIS & DICKSTEIN, P.L.L.C. at (248) 263-6800 for a free consultation or complete a Request for Assistance Form and an experienced Michigan drunk driving attorney will promptly contact you.
+If you or a loved one is charged with an alcohol or drug-related driving felony or misdemeanor offense in Michigan, please do not hesitate to call LEWIS & DICKSTEIN, P.L.L.C. for an experienced OWI defense attorney who can protect and defend you.